Daniela Drummond-Barbosa: Early life and education

 Drummond-Barbosa was born in Los Angeles, California, and grew up in Belo Horizonte in Brazil.
 She earned her undergraduate degree in biochemistry and immunology at the Federal University of Minas Gerais in 1991.
 She moved to New Haven, Connecticut, for her graduate studies at Yale University.
-Her gradate studies took place at the Genetics Program, where she received her M.Phil. in 1993.
+Her graduate studies took place at the Genetics Program, where she received her M.Phil. in 1993.
 Drummond-Barbosa pursued further education where she worked with Daniel DiMaio for her P.h.D. research.
 Her doctoral research focused on the interactions between platelet-derived growth factor receptors and the bovine papillomavirus E5 protein.
 She received her P.h.D. from Yale University in 1995.

 Drummond-Barbosa completed postdoctoral training at the Carnegie Institution for Science studying Drosophila melanogaster with Allan C. Spradling.
 Her post doctoral research focused on the adult tissue stem cell regeneration of fruit flies and she first identified that stem cells and their derivatives responded to diet.